mattermost/mattermost-developer-documentation/GH-388: Documentation added for `make i18n-extract`.md

 ![](.gitbook/assets/image_2.jpg)

-4.The  solution is to "tag" the string.
+4. The  solution is to "tag" the string.
 We do this by using the `"t"` function, shown in the below example:

 ![](.gitbook/assets/image_3.jpg)